creativecommons/creativecommons-base/CONTRIBUTING.md

 ### Setting environment variables

-Copy the file `.env.example` to `.env` and change the variables to desired values (or leave as they are.)
+Copy the file `/development/.env.example` to `/development/.env` and change the variables to desired values (or leave as they are.)

 ### Running the development server

-Once you have installed the dependencies and configured the environment variables, run the development server with:
+Once you have installed the dependencies and configured the environment variables, run the development server with the following command from within the `/development/` folder:

 ```sh
 docker-compose up